cedar-policy/cedar-docs/docs/collections/_auth/entities-syntax.md

 # Entities and context syntax {#entities-syntax}
 {: .no_toc }

-When you want to authorize a user request by using the [Authorizer::is_authorized()](https://docs.rs/cedar-policy/latest/cedar_policy/struct.Authorizer.html#method.is_authorized) function, that API requires a list of policies along with the list of entities and a list of other context information that Cedar uses in its evaluation of the request.
+When you want to authorize a user request by using the [Authorizer::is_authorized()](https://docs.rs/cedar-policy/latest/cedar_policy/struct.Authorizer.html#method.is_authorized) function, that API requires a list of policies along with the list of entities and a request that Cedar uses in its evaluation of the request.

 To construct that list of entities or context information, the Cedar public API provides functions such as: